dalemusser/spot-python-dev-environ/README.md

 Note: python3 is used here and not the fullied qualified path, because we are now using the python3 in the activated virtual environment.

+4. Put the Spot SDK in the project folder ("spotdev").

+Unzip the spot_sdk_v3.0.1.zip inside the project folder ("spotdev").

+At the commandline, you can unzip using unzip.

+>unzip spot_sdk_v3.0.1.zip

 ### Creating launch.json in examples